SamuelB7/golang-api/README.md

-# Golang REST API
+# DevBook API

-This is a simple REST API built with Golang.
+A simple social media REST API built with Go (Golang) that allows users to create accounts, make posts, and interact with other users.

 ## Prerequisites

 - Docker
 - Docker Compose

-## How to Run the Project
+## Getting Started

 1. **Clone the repository:**